Brene-m/phase-2-project/README.md

 ## REQUIREMENTS

-Your Jupyter Notebook should demonstrate an iterative approach to modeling.
-This means that you begin with a basic model, evaluate it, and then provide justification for and proceed to a new model.
-After you finish refining your models, you should provide 1-3 paragraphs discussing your final model - this should include interpreting at least 3 important parameter estimates or statistics.
+The Jupyter Notebook should demonstrate an iterative approach to modeling.
+It begin with a basic model, and then provides justification.
+The provides 1-3 paragraphs discussing the final model.
-Your deliverables should explicitly address each step of the data science process.
-Refer to the Data Science Process lessonLinks to an external site.
+The deliverables should explicitly address each step of the data science process.

 ## Data Used